lmullen/jsr/_source/issues/vol15/mcvickar.markdown

     Tomlinson argued that he was personally responsible for converting Hensley and this conversion led directly to the practice's origin.
     Homer also lavished praise on serpent handling.
 See Homer A.
-    Tomlinson, "It Came to Pass in Those Days:" The Shout of a King (New
-    York: The Church of God, 1968), 35–44.
+    Tomlinson, *"It Came to Pass in Those Days:" The Shout of a King* (New York: The Church of God, 1968), 35--44.
 Similarly, Milton A.
     Tomlinson, who followed his father as the Second Overseer of the Church of God of Prophecy, kept his father's writings on serpent handling in print until the late 1940s by distributing a short tract on the subject.
-See Tomlinson, The Signs That Follow.
+See Tomlinson, *The Signs That Follow*.

 [^54]: Burton, Serpent-Handling Believers, 41.

 [^55]: Anton T. Boisen, "Economic Distress and Religious Experience: A
-    Study of Holy Rollers," Psychiatry 2 (1939): 185–194; John B. Holt, “Holiness Religion: Cultural Shock and Social Reorganization,” American Sociological Review 5.5 (1940): 740–747; and, Kimbrough, Taking Up Serpents, 73–116.
+    Study of Holy Rollers," *Psychiatry* 2 (1939): 185--194; John B.
+    Holt, "Holiness Religion: Cultural Shock and Social Reorganization," *American Sociological Review* 5.5 (1940): 740--747; and, Kimbrough, *Taking Up Serpents*, 73--116.

-[^56]: A. J. Tomlinson, "Sensational Demonstrations," Church of God
+[^56]: A. J. Tomlinson, "Sensational Demonstrations," *Church of God
-    Evangel, September 19, 1914, 1.
+    Evangel*, September 19, 1914, 1.

 [^57]: Ibid., 2.